CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Benchmark Descriptions

 \section{Benchmark Descriptions}

 In this section, we introduce more details regarding five evaluation benchmarks.

 \textbf{Abductive NLI (aNLI)}~\cite{DBLP:conf/iclr/BhagavatulaBMSH20} is a Natural Langauge Inference (NLI) benchmark that aims to infer the most plausible explanation based on a given causal situation.
 For each question sample, the model is required to choose the more plausible hypothesis out of two options that fit the beginning and end of a story.
-This benchmark evaluates the model's abductive reasoning ability.
+This benchmark evaluates the model's abductive reasoning ability, which typically requires commonsense reasoning.

 \textbf{CommonsenseQA (CSQA)}~\cite{DBLP:conf/naacl/TalmorHLB19} is a question-answering benchmark that evaluates a broad range of commonsense aspects.
 Each sample contains a question and five choices.
 The question and some choices are generated from subgraphs of ConceptNet~\cite{DBLP:conf/aaai/SpeerCH17} while crowdsourcing annotators also annotate some distractors.
 This benchmark evaluates the model's concept-level commonsense reasoning ability.